huaweicloud/huaweicloud-sdk-cpp-v3/README.md

 ## Requirements

 - To use Huawei Cloud C++ SDK, you must have Huawei Cloud account as well as the Access Key (AK) and Secret key (SK) of the Huawei
   Cloud account.
-You can create an Access Key in the Huawei Cloud console.
+You can create an Access Ken the Huawei Cloud console.
 For more information, see [My Credentials](https://support.huaweicloud.com/en-us/usermanual-ca/en-us_topic_0046606340.html).

 - To use Huawei Cloud C++ SDK to access the APIs of specific service, please make sure you do have activated the service